Department of City and Regional Planning

 663 Diversity and Inequality in Cities (3).
 Permission of instructor needed for undergraduates.
 Introduces students in planning to issues related to diversity and inequality.
 Different aspects of diversity (e.g., gender, class, race, ethnicity, sexuality, nationality/citizenship) will be explored.
 Examines the relationship between diversity and the unequal distribution of resources and life trajectories.

-685 Water and Sanitation Planning and Policy in Developed Countries (ENVR 685) (3).
+685 Water and Sanitation Planning and Policy in Less Developed Countries (ENVR 685) (3).
 Permission of the instructor.
 Seminar on policy and planning approaches for improved community water and sanitation services in developed countries.
 Topics include the choice of appropriate technology and level of service; cost recovery; water venting; community participation in the management of water systems; and rent-seeking behavior in providing water supplies.

 686 Policy Instruments for Environmental Management (ENST 686, ENVR 686, PLCY 686) (3).
 See PLCY 686 for description.